+Management buck deer permits are distributed through the big game drawing process.
 If you were successful in drawing a management buck deer permit, you must complete an online orientation course before you will receive your permit.
 This course is also open to anyone who wants to learn more about what a management buck looks like.
 To take the online course, visit wildlife.utah.gov/biggame.

-A management buck deer permit allows you to take one management buck deer during the season.
-You may use any legal weapon to hunt on the area specified on your permit.
+A management buck deer permit allows you to take one management buck deer.
+You must use the weapon listed on your permit to hunt within the unit and season specified on your permit.
+This year, there are new archery and muzzleloader management buck deer hunts on the Henry Mtns unit.
 After taking your buck deer, you must bring its head and antlers to a Division office for inspection no later than 72 hours after the date of kill.